-Neal, a 1971 graduate of what is now Roach Honors College, has spent years detailing humanity’s reach for the stars.
+Neal, a 1971 graduate of the AddRan College of Liberal Arts and the TCU Honors Program, which is now the John V. Roach Honors College, has spent years detailing humanity’s reach for the stars.
 Her path from TCU to the Smithsonian National Air and Space Museum is a testament to her curiosity and the importance of storytelling.

-After earning her bachelor’s degree in English at TCU and completing her honors thesis, Neal went on to earn a doctorate in history at Auburn University.
-She joined the Smithsonian in 1989, later becoming curator and chair of the Space History Department.
-She worked closely with several astronauts, engineers and specialists to preserve America’s space legacy.
+After double-majoring in English and History at TCU, Neal went on to earn a PhD in American Studies at the University of Minnesota.
+She joined the Smithsonian as a curator in 1989 and later became chair of the Space History Department.
+For three decades, she worked closely with astronauts, scientists, engineers, and museum specialists to preserve America’s space legacy.

 “I wanted to tell two stories at once, one about the women astronauts and another about what was happening in the country at the time,” Neal said.
 “The culture was changing, laws were shifting, and new opportunities were opening up.
 The first women had very different qualifications from those who came later, who had more doors open to them along the way.”